Alternative data: Concerns

-Alternative data for credit worldwide
+Worldwide

 Fully reported non-financial payment data has been included in consumer credit reports in many countries around the world including the United Kingdom, Germany, Italy, Australia, China, Mexico, and Colombia to name a few.
 Indeed, Colombia has used this data successfully for more than 40 years.

 Recently, the World Bank issued a global credit information sharing standard that included a section on alternative data.
 The World Bank steadfastly endorses the use of fully reported non-financial payment data in credit origination processes and considers it a powerful tool for driving financial inclusion in emerging markets.
 More recently, in the Financial Inclusion 2020 Roadmap, Accion highlighted the great value of alternative data as an instrument to increase financial inclusion and help achieve their FI2020 objectives.

 In low-income nations, alternative data is often the only type of data available for credit scoring.
 The population is often not formally employed, lacks a credit history, cannot fulfill loan application requirements, and has insufficient capital.
 Even when these requirements are fulfilled, lending institutions often have very little experience with clients' economic activity leading to untailored loan products.

 Electronically-available alternative data, such as social media activity, bill payments, mobile telephone bills and metadata, rental payments, and electronic transaction data, could be used to score these individuals and enter millions in low-income countries into a more modern credit ratings system.

 An especially promising option is the full reporting of trade credit data, such as records from cash and carry warehouses.